 Chorale, the premiere choral ensemble at Sam Houston State University, consists of the top singers and musicians from across the campus.
 The choir explores a wide variety of repertoire including Renaissance motets, Baroque gems such as Handel's Coronation Anthems, works by Romantic masters such as Brahms and Bruckner, and contemporary compositions from America and Scandinavia.
 This nationally recognized ensemble has been selected to perform as an honor choir at the Southwestern American Choral Director's Association Convention in Little Rock, Arkansas in March 2014.
 Additional recent convention invitations include performances at the American Choral Directors Association (2007), the Southwestern American Choral Directors Association (2010), and the Texas Music Educators Association (2010).
 A recent tour to Italy (2007) was received with rave reviews.
 Chorale singers are primarily upper-classmen who are pursuing a degree in music, and a handful of non-music majors.

 James Franklin has quickly garnered a reputation for fine music making with all levels of choral ensembles.

-In addition to choral conducting and teaching, Franklin remains active as a singer.
-He has performed with many professional choirs including Orpheus Chamber Singers, Dallas Bach Society, Houston Bach Society, Texas Choral Artists, Fuma Sacra of New Jersey and the South Dakota Chorale.
-Recent recording projects include CDs with South Dakota Chorale (2011) and the Houston Bach Society (2010).
+In addition to his duties at SHSU, Franklin serves as the Artistic Director and Conductor for the Brazos Valley Chorale and remains active as a singer.
+He has performed with many professional choirs including Orpheus Chamber Singers, Dallas Bach Society, Houston Bach Society, South Dakota Chorale, Fuma Sacra of New Jersey, and Texas Choral Artists.
+Recent recording projects include CDs with South Dakota Chorale (2014 & 2011) and the Houston Bach Society (2010).

 With a consistent commitment to learning, Franklin continues to pursue educational opportunities, especially those in Europe.
 He has participated in the Eric Ericson Master Class in Haarlem, The Netherlands; the Choral Conducting Master Class at the Kodaly Institute in Kecskemet, Hungary; and the Eric Ericson Master Class in Lund, Sweden.
 Conducting teachers included Eric Ericson, Andrew Parrot, Peter Erdei, Stephen Cleobury, and Jos van Veldhoven.